 Meanwhile zillions of small Maw-and-Paw Prairie Schooners start spreading across near space.

-And the unit of currency is not the dollar, euro, or bitcoin.
-It is the MacGuffinite, abbreviated MG.
+The unit of currency is not the dollar, euro, or bitcoin.
+It is the MacGuffinite, abbreviated MG (or Latin small letter "m" with tilde if you want to get fancy: "ᵯ" or Unicode U+1D6F).
 It is vaguely backed by whatever is the major MacGuffinite, but it is not on the "MacGuffinite Standard", like money based on the gold standard.
-The latter is just begging for a monetary collapse.
+Tying currency to a standard is just begging for a monetary collapse.

 TerraGov is the de-facto ruler of Terra, sort of.
 It is actually a Confederation of the major superpower nations of Terra (science fiction authors reading this get to pick exactly which nations these are).